Contact Information

 Vision, Hearing & Scoliosis Screenings

-- Vision screening is provided for students who are new to the district, and in grades Pre-K or K, 1, 3, 5, 7 and 11.
+• Vision screening will be provided for students who are new to the district, and in grades Pre-K or K, 1, 3, 5, 7 and 11 if not included in their physical.

-- Hearing screening is provided for students who are new to the district and in grades Pre-K or K, 1, 3, 5, 7 and 11.
+• Hearing screening will be provided for students who are new to the district and in grades Pre-K or K, 1, 3, 5, 7 and 11 if not included in their physical.

 Medications